f4b6a3/uuid-creator/README.md

 ### No time to read

+This library is designed to be EASY TO USE.
+The only thing you have to know is what a UUID is and what type you need.

 If you just want a _random_ UUID, which is the most common case, use this single line of code:

 ```java